 Long story short

 Finally, a clinical documentation program will focus on patient care quality and quality.
 As well as on outcome measurements, statistics, and research.
-The first step in defining the need for clinical documentation improvement is to understand the gaps in documentation and coding.
+The first step in defining the need for clinical documentation improvement is understanding the documentation and coding gaps.
 Ideally, the next steps can then be initiated to ensure proper education, engagement, and process.
 Ultimately, the goal is improved healthcare.

 To learn more about this subject, you can call the Ambula Healthcare team: at (818) 308-4108.
 And now do you know why is patient engagement important?